darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 JzAzBz (2021)
 : This mode is the original saturation algorithm.
 It uses the JzAzBz uniform color space (UCS) to compute the saturation.
 This color space is not meant for color changes and its lightness does not account for the [Helmholtz-Kohlrausch effect](https://en.wikipedia.org/wiki/Helmholtz%E2%80%93Kohlrausch_effect), which states that colorful colors will look brighter than neutral or near-neutral colors (greys and pastels) having the same luminance.
 It also suffers from non-smooth behaviour near black, with colors being darkened too much.

-darktable UCS (2022)
+Ansel UCS (2022)
-: The darktable Uniform Color Space has been [designed from the ground up](https://eng.aurelienpierre.com/2022/02/color-saturation-control-for-the-21th-century/), using psychoperceptual measurement datasets, for the sole purpose of the color manipulation (saturation) performed by this module.
+: The Ansel Uniform Color Space has been [designed from the ground up](https://eng.aurelienpierre.com/2022/02/color-saturation-control-for-the-21th-century/), using psychoperceptual measurement datasets, for the sole purpose of the color manipulation (saturation) performed by this module.
 This color space does account for the [Helmholtz-Kohlrausch effect](https://en.wikipedia.org/wiki/Helmholtz%E2%80%93Kohlrausch_effect) and has a built-in gamut mapping formula that is more accurate and efficient than can be achieved in JzAzBz.
 It displays a smoother behaviour which makes saturation changes more even across the lightness range.

 ### mask preview settings